 - Is your story/message clear?

 - Does it have drama or tension?

-STORIES JUST WORK!
-Society craves entertainment and has for thousands of years.
+Audiences crave entertainment and they have for thousands of years.
 Stories have a way of connecting with people’s emotions and keeping them engaged.
 When people listen to stories, they actually simulate the story within their own minds, which allows them to connect on an intimate level to what is being said.
 This connection can influence their behavior in numerous ways.

 The real power and influence comes when someone can tell stories in such a way that they create events in reader’s minds that influence them to make directed decisions.
 STORYTELLING is one of the most powerful tools for presenting your product, brand, benefits and services.
 Instead of telling people how your company provides a service, tell them a story about a customer who had a life-altering experience because of their recent purchase of your service.